'Colossal collapse' in gas prices expected heading into midterm elections

 "There’s the possibility you could see some prices flirt with $2 a gallon in the next 10 days or so in some of the low-tax areas," Kloza said.
 "For now it's going to be a great break."

-The break comes after gas approached four-year highs in October, topping a national average of $2.90 a gallon at one point.
+The break comes after gas approached four-year highs in October, topping a national average of $2.90 per gallon at one point.

 Prices have already fallen by 6 cents per gallon over the last week, according to AAA.
 But they remain 27 cents higher than a year ago.

-More: U.S.-imposed sanctions on Iranian oil industry will 'cripple' Iran's economy, report says

-Of the 48 contiguous states, Delaware's gas was cheapest as of Friday at $2.47 a gallon, according to AAA.
+Of the 48 contiguous states, Delaware's gas was cheapest as of Friday at $2.47 per gallon, according to AAA.
 California's was most expensive at $3.77.

 U.S. oil prices have fallen about $13 per barrel from their October high, trading at around $63 on Friday morning.